Long-Context Modeling with Dynamic Hierarchical Sparse Attention for Memory-Constrained LLM Inference: Conclusion

 \section{Conclusion}

-We presented Dynamic Hierarchical Sparse Attention (DHSA), a method that combines dynamic chunking with hierarchical sparsity prediction to efficiently focus on the most relevant tokens in long-context language modeling.
-Experiments on Needle-in-a-Haystack Test and LongBench demonstrate that DHSA achieves accuracy on par with dense attention while substantially reducing latency and memory usage.
-Unlike static sparsity or conventional block-sparse approaches, DHSA adapts to input-dependent attention patterns, enabling more effective use of the attention budget and offering a practical solution for efficient long-context modeling.
+We presented Dynamic Hierarchical Sparse Attention (DHSA), which integrates dynamic chunking and hierarchical sparsity prediction for efficient long-context attention.
+Experiments on the Needle-in-a-Haystack test, LongBench and RULER demonstrate that DHSA achieves comparable accuracy to dense attention while significantly reducing latency.
+By adapting to input-dependent attention patterns, DHSA provides a practical and efficient solution for long-context modeling under memory-constrained settings.